wley3337/meetup-restructure-back/README.md

 ### MeetUp End points:

-Below is a table of the available Meetup API scopes names an their associated permissions.
+Below is a table of the available Meetup API scopes names and their associated permissions.
 [reference](meetup.com/meetup_api/auth/#oauth2-resources)

 ```